-Pursuant to Section 9-15-4.1 NMSA 1978, the Governor’s Council on Film and Media Industries is currently comprised of ten (10) members, each appointed by the Governor per statue to four-year staggered terms provided that the initial appointments shall be made so that one-half of the members shall be appointed for two-year terms and one-half of the members shall be appointed for four-year terms.
+According to Section 9-15-4.1 NMSA 1978, the Governor’s Council on Film and Media Industries is currently comprised of ten (10) members, each appointed by the Governor per statute to four-year staggered terms provided that the initial appointments shall be made so that one-half of the members shall be appointed for two-year terms and one-half of the members shall be appointed for four-year terms.

-An agenda for the meeting will be available at least 72 hours prior to the meeting.
-If you are an individual with a disability who is in need of a reader, amplifier, qualified sign language interpreter, or any other form of auxiliary aid or service to attend or participate in the meeting, please contact (505) 476-5600 at least one (1) week prior to the meeting or as soon as possible.
+An agenda for the meeting will be available at least 72 hours before the meeting.
+If you are an individual with a disability who requires a reader, amplifier, qualified sign language interpreter, or any other form of auxiliary aid or service to attend or participate in the meeting, please contact (505) 476-5600 at least one (1) week before the meeting or as soon as possible.

 James Gollin, Chair

-James Gollin, was born in upstate NY, where his father founded the Film Studies Department at the University of Rochester, in association with the George Eastman House Film Archive.
-He studied at Princeton University, Johns Hopkins School of Advanced International Studies, the International University of Japan, as well as in France and Italy.
-After work at a number of think tanks and as an investment banker at Nomura Securities in Tokyo and at Morgan Stanley International in Tokyo and London, Mr. Gollin co-founded the investment management company Pacific Partners in New York and managed securities investments, real estate, and other projects.
-He is a founding member of the Social Venture Network of socially responsible business-people.
+James Gollin was born in upstate NY, where his father founded the Film Studies Department at the University of Rochester in association with the George Eastman House Film Archive.
+He studied at Princeton University, Johns Hopkins School of Advanced International Studies, the International University of Japan, and France and Italy.
+After working at many think tanks and as an investment banker at Nomura Securities in Tokyo and Morgan Stanley International in Tokyo and London, Mr. Gollin co-founded the investment management company Pacific Partners in New York and managed securities investments, real estate, and other projects.
+He is a founding member of the Social Venture Network of socially responsible business people.
 As Director of the Angelica Foundation, Mr. Gollin funds environmental and human rights groups, primarily in Mexico.
 He is currently or has recently been on the boards of non-profits and commissions such as Rainforest Action Network, the Richardson Center for Global Engagement, the Santa Fe Film and Digital Media Commission, the Santa Fe Network, Prajna Mountain Buddhist Order, the Canyon Neighborhood Association, Community Change Action, Livingry Foundation, and others.
 He is an active investor in private equity and real estate.
 He has been a Santa Fe resident since 1992.
-He is eager to serve as Chair of the Governor’s Council on Film and Media Industries, where he hopes to work with the New Mexico Film Office, the Economic Development Department and others in government service, as well as with the private sector and relevant non-profits to help promote a rapidly growing, sustainable film and related industry ecosystem in New Mexico.
+He is eager to serve as Chair of the Governor’s Council on Film and Media Industries, where he hopes to work with the New Mexico Film Office, the Economic Development Department, and others in government service, as well as with the private sector and relevant non-profits to help promote a rapidly growing, sustainable film and related industry ecosystem in New Mexico.

 Jo Edna Boldin

 Marc Comstock has been a member of SAG-AFTRA since 1995 and is currently serving his third term as SAG-AFTRA President for the New Mexico Local.
-Marc has worked on numerous New Mexico Productions in film, TV and theater.
-Having grown up in both New Mexico and Colorado, he is happy to call New Mexico his home.
-Prior to returning to New Mexico Marc worked for the WGA and was a founding member of the staff union.
+Marc has worked on numerous New Mexico Productions in film, TV, and theater.
+Having grown up in New Mexico and Colorado, he is happy to call New Mexico his home.
+Before returning to New Mexico, Marc worked for the WGA and was a founding member of the staff union.
 Marc is honored to serve on the council and looks forward to working with our film family to keep our industry growing and thriving.

 Paula Dal Santo

 Paula Dal Santo was born and raised in Albuquerque, New Mexico.
-She earned her bachelor's degree and master's degree in architecture at University of New Mexico and became a licensed architect and general contractor.
-Fifteen years ago, her daughter, a film student at the time, suggested she look into film production.
-Since then, she has worked on some of New Mexico's top productions as a set designer, art director and production designer.
-Film has offered Paula a gratifying career working with masterful and talented crews and the belief that the film industry is an avenue to retaining our young talent and providing strong economic growth for New Mexico.
+She earned her bachelor's degree and master's degree in architecture at the University of New Mexico and became a licensed architect and general contractor.
+Fifteen years ago, her daughter, a film student, suggested she look into film production.
+Since then, she has worked on some of New Mexico's top productions as a set designer, art director, and production designer.
+The film has offered Paula a gratifying career working with masterful and talented crews and the belief that the film industry is an avenue to retaining our young talent and providing strong economic growth for New Mexico.

 Ken Fischer worked for over forty years in feature-film post-production, primarily as an award-winning sound editor at Lucasfilm’s Skywalker Sound.
-Ken’s credits include, Apocalypse Now, Star Wars: The Empire Strikes Back, Indiana Jones and the Last Crusade, Terminator 2, and Avatar.
-Ken volunteers with various New Mexico media non-profits as well as Santa Fe Search and Rescue.
-He enjoys mentoring new and seasoned film professionals both here in New Mexico and the industry at large.
+Ken’s credits include Apocalypse Now, Star Wars: The Empire Strikes Back, Indiana Jones and the Last Crusade, Terminator 2, and Avatar.
+Ken volunteers with various New Mexico media non-profits and Santa Fe Search and Rescue.
+He enjoys mentoring new and seasoned film professionals in New Mexico and the industry at large.
 Ken lives in Santa Fe with his wife, author, Carlyn Montes De Oca.

 Harris D. Smith

-Harris D Smith is Dean for the college of Fine Arts at the University of New Mexico.
-He received his Bachelor of Arts in Theatre from Montana State where he was a Division one football player.
-He earned his MFA in Acting from the prestigious Professional Actor Training Program at the University of Washington, School of Drama.
-Most recently, he served as Chair for the Department of Theatre at the University of Utah, prior to that, he was the Director for the Johnny Carson School of Theatre and Film at the University of Nebraska.
+Harris D Smith is Dean of the College of Fine Arts at the University of New Mexico.
+He received his Bachelor of Arts in Theatre from Montana State, where he was a Division one football player.
+He earned his MFA in Acting from the prestigious Professional Actor Training Program at the University of Washington School of Drama.
+Most recently, he served as Chair of the Department of Theatre at the University of Utah.
+Before that, he was the Director of the Johnny Carson School of Theatre and Film at the University of Nebraska.
 He is a Certified Teacher of Stage Combat through the Society of American Fight Directors.
-(SAFD) He has worked as a professional actor and fight director in major regional theatres across the country, including the Tony award winning Utah Shakespeare Festival, St. Louis Black Repertory Theatre, Illinois Shakespeare Festival, Capital Repertory (NY), Sacramento Theatre Company, Seattle’s Children’s Theatre, ACT in Seattle.
-He has also worked as an actor in film, television and multi-media.
-He was the executive producer and stunt coordinator for the award-winning short film, “The Healing of Harmon”.
+(SAFD) He has worked as a professional actor and fight director in major regional theatres across the country, including the Tony award-winning Utah Shakespeare Festival, St. Louis Black Repertory Theatre, Illinois Shakespeare Festival, Capital Repertory (NY), Sacramento Theatre Company, Seattle’s Children’s Theatre, ACT in Seattle.
+He has also worked as an actor in film, television, and multi-media.
+He was the executive producer and stunt coordinator for the award-winning short film “The Healing of Harmon.”
 Starting in 2016, he has been serving as a Communications Coach for the New York State Defenders Association.
 (NYSDA).
 His current research focuses on incorporating Afrofuturism into stage combat.

 Rebecca Puck Stair

-A former English teacher, diversity trainer, magazine editor and barnhand, Rebecca Puck Stair has been working as a location scout & manager and producer for over fifteen years.
-Notable projects include No Country For Old Men, 3:10 To Yuma, Terminator: Salvation, Independence Day: Resurgence, Jumanj Jungle Sequel and The Harder They Fall.
+A former English teacher, diversity trainer, magazine editor, and barn hand, Rebecca Puck Stair has worked as a location scout & manager, and producer for over fifteen years.
+Notable projects include No Country For Old Men, 3:10 To Yuma, Terminator: Salvation, Independence Day: Resurgence, Jumanj Jungle Sequel, and The Harder They Fall.
 The current president of IATSE Local 480, she’s also a member of NM Women In Film and served on the Executive Board of the Location Managers Guild International.
-In 2017 and 2018 she took a sabbatical from the biz to produce podcasts and conferences for the Franciscan monk Father Richard Rohr.
-When not filming, she rides horses, skis, runs triathlons, and other questionable activities that require helmets.
+In 2017 and 2018, she took a sabbatical from the biz to produce podcasts and conferences for the Franciscan monk Father Richard Rohr.
+When not filming, she rides horses, and skis, runs triathlons, and does other questionable activities that require helmets.

 2022 quarterly meeting minutes and agendas: